Healthdirect Free Australian health advice you can count on.

 Biopsy

 Ovarian cancer can only be diagnosed for certain with a biopsy.
-This involves taking a sample of the ovary or tumour and having it checked by a specialist doctor (pathologist) under a microscope.
+This involves taking a sample of tissue or fluid and having it checked by a specialist doctor (pathologist) under a microscope.
 In most cases, a biopsy is taken during surgery.

 If you are diagnosed with ovarian cancer, your doctor will consider how far it has spread and how fast the cancer cells are growing to determine its stage.
 This process helps your medical team decide on the best treatment plan for you.